From the Museum of Sex to the International Museum of Toilets, here are some of the World's weirdest museums.

-The museum hosts temporary exhibitions as well as a permanent collection of over 15,000 artefacts, works of art, photography, costumes, and historical memorabilia—all with the intent of creating an open discourse around sex and sexuality.
+The museum hosts temporary exhibitions as well as a permanent collection of over 15,000 artifacts, works of art, photography, costumes, and historical memorabilia —all with the intent of creating an open discourse around sex and sexuality.

 This museum evolved "from a travelling exhibition revolving around the concept of failed relationships and their ruins,"

-Visitors are usually encouraged to drop artefacts of their own broken relationships such as rings, clothes, Valentine's gift and a whole lot more as "a chance to overcome an emotional collapse."
+Visitors are usually encouraged to drop artifacts of their own broken relationships such as rings, clothes, Valentine's gift and a whole lot more as "a chance to overcome an emotional collapse."

 This museum houses a huge variety of diseases and their effects on the human body, including the most common causes of death.
 A large number of vital organs are on display in the museum and a dissection workshop which is open for people to participate for learning purposes.